Vans and trucks for sale

 Hendy would go on to add small engines to their bicycles, foreseeing the next big transport innovation – the motorcycle.

 Transport was changing fast, and Hendy would prove equally perceptive when it came to the next revolution.
 The ‘horseless carriage’ (or motor car) first spluttered noisily into life in the 1880s.
-Before the turn of the century, Hendy was agents for Benz, the world’s first car maker, and for French motoring pioneer Bollé.
+Before the turn of the century, Hendy was agent for Benz, the world’s first car maker, and for French motoring pioneer Bollé.
 Frederick Adolphus Hendy bought his first Benz in 1898.

-Hendy would also become agents for De Dion, Daimler and Morris cars, among others, and sold Connaught, Matchless and Douglas motorcycles, too.
+Hendy would also become agent for De Dion, Daimler and Morris cars, among others, and sold Connaught, Matchless and Douglas motorcycles, too.
 If it was a thriving form of personal transport, Hendy was part of it.

 In 1910, the Hendy business received a huge boost.
 Conscious of the potential of the new Model T Ford, recently launched in America, the Hendy family was keen to become agents.
 Percy Hendy, youngest son of Frederick, met Henry Ford shortly after he arrived in Southampton, by ship from America, to announce his new factory in Trafford Park, Manchester.
 At Southampton docks, on November 7, 1910, the first Ford dealer agreement in Britain was signed.